MonkeyPengc/Order-Pizza/README.md

-# Order Pizza Desktop App
+# Order Pizza Client

 Refer to: https://www.pizzahut.com/#/pizza/create-your-own

 ## Support

-Command version: Please run pizzahub.py through command line.

-New GUI version: Please run client/pizzahub.py.
+Client code for order pizza app can be implemented with command line version in the command folder, or with the new GUI version in the client folder.

 ## Major Updates